tscoleman3/tscoleman3.github.io/content/authors/benjamin_schuster/_index.md

   - Committee Service
 ---

-Ben (he/him) is a M.Sc. student at Southeastern Louisiana University in the Department of Biological Sciences in Dr. Kyle Piller's lab.
+Ben (he/him) is an M.Sc. student at Southeastern Louisiana University in the Department of Biological Sciences in Dr. Kyle Piller's lab.
 He is a big Detroit sports fan.
 For his thesis, he is examining swimbladder evolution in *Percina* (Percidae) through the use of Micro-CT scanning and phylogenetic comparative methods.